 Serving as essential components of community resiliency nationwide, local parks empower Americans to support pollinators

 However, parks play a key role in protecting and preserving pollinators and their habitats.
-According to a 2021 NRPA Park Pulse survey, six in seven adults in the United States support their local park and recreation agency’s environmental initiatives, and the top three environmental initiatives supported include wildlife conservation, educating the public on environmental issues, and natural resource management.
-Additionally, ninety-four percent of U.S. adults agree that it is important for children and young adults to learn about the environment and ways they can help be a good environmental steward according to an April 2022 Park Pulse Survey.
-The Parks for Pollinators BioBlitz campaign gives park visitors an opportunity to explore and support local parks while engaging in important pollinator preservation work and teaching future generations the importance of environmental stewardship.
+According to a recent NRPA survey, six in seven adults in the United States support their local park and recreation agency’s environmental initiatives, and the top three environmental initiatives supported include wildlife conservation, educating the public on environmental issues, and natural resource management.
+The Parks for Pollinators BioBlitz campaign gives park visitors an opportunity to explore and support local parks while engaging in important pollinator preservation work.

-In 2021, a total of 73 park agencies in 25 states from Hawaii to New York signed up to host either a virtual or in-person, physically distanced Parks for Pollinators BioBlitz event.
-These events bolstered local environmental education, increased awareness of pollinators and the role local parks play in their health, and helped parks and communities improve local pollinator habitats.
+In 2020, a total of 57 park agencies in 24 states signed up to host either a virtual or in-person, physically distanced Parks for Pollinators BioBlitz event.
+These events bolstered local environmental education, increased awareness of pollinators and the role local parks play in their health, and helped parks improve local pollinator habitats.

 NRPA and The Scotts Miracle-Gro Foundation began their partnership in 2018 with the creation of the Parks for Pollinators campaign to raise public awareness of pollinator health and encourage local action through public parks and pollinator gardens.
 Together, as part of ScottsMiracle-Gro’s GroMoreGood initiative, they are working to educate more children, families and communities about the importance of pollinators and what people can do to help.